 Researchers from all fields are invited to communicate their results focused on Image-based Systems Biology in order to exchange novel scientific methods and to share recent achievements from image-driven research in biology.
 Joint studies of experiment and theory will be highly welcomed.
 Furthermore, demonstrations of methods for accurate segmentation and classification of regions of interest or object-tracking that can be applied for high-content and high-throughput screening are of interest, as well as computational methods for translating images into mathematical models ranging from differential equations to agent-based methods.

 The International Symposium on Image-based Systems Biology is taking place biennially since the year 2012 at the HKI-Center for Systems Biology of Infection in Jena, Germany.

-Due to the corona pandemic the IbSB symposium will take place as a digital meeting this year.
-We are looking forward to welcome you at the Digital IbSB 2020!
+Due to the corona pandemic, the IbSB symposium will take place as a digital meeting this year.
+We are looking forward to welcoming you to the Digital IbSB 2020!